wclewett/sql_challenge/README.md

 ![ERD Snapshot](https://github.com/wclewett/sql_challenge/blob/master/EmployeeSQL/erd/ERD.png)

-As denoted above with blue text and a small key image, the primary keys in this database are: department id (dept_no), employee id (emp_no), and title id (title_id).
-Foriegn keys are denoted by a three pronged arrow connection, i.e. dept_no in dept_manager.

 ## Database Creation
 The employee database is created in PostgresSQL by first creating schemas for each table and then importing the respective CSV files.
 See [Table Creation](https://github.com/wclewett/sql_challenge/blob/master/EmployeeSQL/scripts/sql/create_tables.sql) for specific code.